Zwerruga/interview/README.md

-# Welcome to interview game 🧠
+# Welcome to interview :t-rex:

 Repository with test tasks for self-testing. :lotus_position_man: